Scalingo/documentation/src/_posts/compliance/security-overview/2000-01-01-physical-security.md

 ### Datacenters

-Scalingo uses datacenters that are certified ISO 27001, ISO 27017, ISO 27018, HDS (Region `osc-secnum-fr1`) and SecNumCloud (Region `osc-secnum-fr1`).
+Scalingo uses datacenters that are certified ISO 27001, ISO 27017, ISO 27018, HDS (Region `osc-fr1`) and and can additionally have the qualification SecNumCloud (Region `osc-secnum-fr1`).
 These certifications ensure that the datacenters have implemented a high level of security to protect the data hosted on them.

 ### Physical Access Control